New bloggers are bound to make blogging mistakes. The best part is to realize them early and before you lose the interest in blogging.

-BlogSpot / Blogger.com are by Google but WordPress is way ahead than Google for creating a blog.
-I am yet to see any major non-Google blog powered by blogger.com.
+BlogSpot / Blogger.com is by Google, but WordPress is way ahead than Google.
+I am yet to see any big non-Google blog powered by blogger.com.

-Blogger.com blogs are free but WordPress also offers the same on WordPress.com.
-So I don’t see a reason why anyone should even consider blogger.com but new bloggers are always lured towards using blogger.com as it is by Google.
+Blogger.com blogs are free, but WordPress also offers the same on WordPress.com.
+So I don’t see a reason why anyone should even consider blogger.com, but new bloggers can be lured towards using blogger.com as it is by Google.

-I don’t even recommend using WordPress.com and one should always use a self-hosted WordPress blog because you have more power, control and even a non-techy can launch his own blog/website in a matter of minutes.
+I don’t even recommend using WordPress.com blog.
+One should always use a self-hosted WordPress blog which provides more control.
+Even a non-techy can launch his own blog/website in a matter of minutes with WordPress.